Skip to main content

 2. Data cleaning and formatting

 Marketing and sales teams waste countless hours cleaning lists, formatting CRM data, and standardizing inputs.
-This is perfect work for deterministic, sovereign agents.
+This is perfect work for deterministic, sovereign marketing automation agents.
 By automating data hygiene, you ensure that when a human does reach out to a prospect, they are working with accurate information, reducing the likelihood of embarrassing errors.

 3. Transcript ingestion and analysis